holochain-gym/holochain-gym.github.io/docs/developers/basic/headers.md

 So let's get to work with headers and entries.
 This time you will do your workout in the kitchen.
 On your kitchen table you have 3 jars filled with nuts.
 Jar #1 contains pistacchios, jar #2 brazil nuts and jar #3 contains peanuts.
 And since you want to keep everything neatly ordered, you are going to label the jars.
 Sadly after you try your first peanut, you realise you are allergic to them.
-After a day and a night in the hospital you are back on your feet and decide to throw away all peanuts and use the jar, after thouroughly washing it out, for cashews.
+After a day and a night in the hospital you are back on your feet and decide to throw away all peanuts and use the jar, after thoroughly washing it out, for cashews.
 And that is the moment that you realise that you need to change the label on the jar.
 Luckily there is a zome function for that.
 Which you are going to write.
 In total the zome will need 3 functions that can be called from the outside: `add_label`, `get_label` and `change_label`.

 Let's do a dry run in the simulation gym.
 Select "add_label" in the CallZomeFns below, type `#1 pistacchios` in the input and click _EXECUTE_.
 Do the same for `#2 brazil nuts` and `#3 peanuts`.